 People are often motivated to act by external influences, be they financial reward, prestige, advancement, or the opinions of others.
-Yet, just as often, people are motivated from within, by their beliefs and personal values.
+Just as often, people are motivated from within, by their beliefs and personal values.

 The following article will examine the concept of self-determination, answer common questions on the subject, and take a look at some activities, assessments, and worksheets to develop and improve self-determination skills.

-Self-determination began as a political concept whereby a group of people could form their own state and choose their own government (UNPO, 2017).
+Self-determination began as a political concept whereby a group of people could form their own state and choose their own government (Unrepresented Nations & Peoples Organization, 2017).
 After World War II, the promotion and support of self-determination became one of the primary goals of the United Nations.
 In psychology, self-determination refers to an individual’s ability to make choices and manage their own life.

-Self-Determination Theory (SDT) is an approach to human motivation that emphasizes the importance of humans’ evolved inner resources for personality development and behavioral self-regulation (Ryan, Kuhl, & Deci, 1997).
-Deci (1992) recognized the motivational dynamics that determine the activities an individual chooses to do freely and those activities they feel coerced or compelled to partake.
+Self-determination theory (SDT) is an approach to human motivation that emphasizes the importance of our evolved inner resources for personality development and behavioral self-regulation (Ryan, Kuhl, & Deci, 1997).
+Deci (1992) recognized the motivational dynamics that determine the activities an individual chooses freely and those activities they feel coerced or compelled to partake in.

-Similarly, Wehmeyer (1998) defined self-determination as the primary causal agent that encourages decision-making, which is free from external influence.
-According to Field et al. (1998), an understanding of one’s strengths and limitations, together with a belief in oneself as capable and competent, are essential to self-determination.
+Similarly, Wehmeyer (2007) defined self-determination as the primary causal agent that encourages decision making that is free from external influence.
+According to Field, Martin, Miller, Ward, and Wehmeyer (1998), an understanding of our strengths and limitations and a belief in ourselves as capable and competent are essential to self-determination.

 When acting on the basis of these skills and attitudes, individuals have a greater ability to take control of their lives and engage in goal-directed, self-regulated, autonomous behavior.

 In essence, self-determination is a combination of skills, knowledge, and beliefs that allow the individual to choose and act in accordance with those choices rather than reinforcement contingencies, drives, or other external pressures.